philwild/infosecdocs/docs/5 - UsingInfoSec.md

   ![Security Essentials](./Images/SecEssentials3.png)

-4. When the search opens, select `Live Data` from the `View` in the top-right corner of the page
+4. When the search opens, select `Live Data` from the `View` in the top-right corner of the page.

   ![Security Essentials](./Images/SecEssentials4.png)